artidata/scrollIntoView/README.md

 # scrollIntoView

-Simple scrolling by element id.
+React simple page scrolling into an element by id.